jaustinford/elise/files/docs/conventions.md

     start_of_script
     ```

-- all functions and main execution that take positional parameters must define them within the first few declarations for readability
+- **positional arguments** - all functions and main execution that take positional parameters must define them within the first few declarations for readability
     ```
     test_function () {
         pos_1="$1"